br-Chan/writing-break/content/4612/6_siezed.md

 ---
 title: Seized
-description: This is a revised version of a story from 4 June 2021.
+description: Wind in the wheat, blood in the wind.
 date: 2025-09-07 18:54:00
+updated: 2025-12-28 23:54:00
-tags:
+tags: atro
 noToc: true
 ---

 Atro stood before the man he had stabbed to death.
 His floppy sandals slithered over the wet, bloodstained grass.
 The bitter smell of iron tainted the fresh air.
 The drip-drop of blood from the cold blade in his hands uncharismatically wetted his foot.

 Atro knew what he'd done, what irreversible crime he had committed.
 There was always that feeling you'd get when you were in trouble.
 Atro knew the feeling well, he was always in trouble - for scaring Mama by climbing a tree too high, or for doodling on Papa's antique maps.
-There was always a feeling - the Trouble Moment - that you feel right after you've done something *very wrong* and an adult has just taken notice.
+There was always a feeling - the Trouble Moment - that you feel right after you've done something *very wrong* and an adult -- someone of authority -- has just taken notice.

 He hated the feeling: his legs quaked with a fear beyond fear.
 His heart hammered in utter horror.
 His hands were frozen, caught red-handed with his father's sword.
 Just moments ago he had been fetching a bucket of water for Papa from the river.
 He was going to help Mama with the next batch of bread.
 And tomorrow they would all celebrate his 13th birthday.